-Mike Dawson has been drawing comics his whole life.
-Entertainment Weekly called his debut graphic-novel, Freddie & Me: A Coming-of-Age (Bohemian) Rhapsody, “undeniably contagious”, while the UK Daily Telegraph said it was “Charming, sincere and, above all, expressively drawn.”
-Dawson is also the author of a six-issue humor comic series called Gabagool!, a collection of short stories entitled Ace-Face: The Mod With the Metal Arms, and is the co-host of The Ink Panthers Show!, an amusing comics-themed “lifestyle” podcast.
-Troop 142 was initially serialized on the web, and won the 2010 Ignatz Award for Outstanding Online Comic.
-Mike lives in New Jersey with his wife and two children.
+Entertainment Weekly called Mike Dawson’s debut graphic novel, Freddie & Me: A Coming-of-Age (Bohemian) Rhapsody, “undeniably contagious”, while the UK Daily Telegraph said it was “Charming, sincere and, above all, expressively drawn”.
+Troop 142, his second graphic novel, was nominated for multiple Ignatz Awards, including Outstanding Graphic Novel, and was the winner in the Online Comic category.
+Dawson is also the author of a six-issue comic series called Gabagool!, a collection of short stories entitled Ace-Face: The Mod With the Metal Arms, and is the co-host of The Ink Panthers Show!, a comics-themed “lifestyle” podcast.

 Best Books Of 2011